-The mobile in-app revenue will account for 56 percent of global spending by 2026, according to Juniper Research.
+According to Juniper Research, the mobile in-app revenue will account for 56 percent of global spending by 2026.

 The report predicts that total mobile in-app advertising spending will increase from $201 billion in 2022 to $425 billion in 2026, as brands strive to secure consumer trust.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “With recent data collection policy changes by technology giants creating further challenges for mobile attribution, enterprises must adopt a code of best practice to maximise return on advertising spend and support probabilistic attribution models,” said research author Scarlett Woodford.

 Apple iOS privacy changes will cost Meta (formerly Facebook) a whopping $10 billion in 2022; the social network has forecasted.